hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/A-sharing-rule-may-be-useless.md

 ---
-title: A sharing rule may be useless (Deployment assistant)
+title: "A sharing rule may be useless (Deployment assistant)"
-description: How to solve Salesforce deployment error Required field is missing: sharingCriteriaRules
+description: "How to solve Salesforce deployment error Required field is missing: sharingCriteriaRules"
 ---
 <!-- markdownlint-disable MD013 -->
 # A sharing rule may be useless